solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-In a traditional Anchor program, this would be an account struct, but since
+In a traditional Anchor program, this would typically be represented by an
-we’re using state compression, our accounts won’t be mirroring our native
+account struct.
+However, our accounts won't directly mirror our native
+structures because we're using state compression.
+And since we don't need the
-structures.
-Since we don’t need all the functionality of an account, we can just
+full functionality of an account, we can use the `AnchorSerialize` derive macro
-use the `AnchorSerialize` derive macro rather than the `account` macro.
+instead of the `account` macro.

 #### 3. Define input accounts and constraints